What parents need to know

 Parents Need to Know

-Parents need to know that GROUNDHOG DAY is a 1993 comedy starring Bill Murray as a smug and selfish weatherman who must live through the same day over and over again until he learns the value of caring about others.
-While on the whole a lighthearted comedy, this movie also deals with depression, and Phil undertakes a series of suicide attempts.
-Characters drink at bars, and in a scene in which three characters are shown getting drunk in a bowling alley, one of the characters attempts to drive a car while clearly intoxicated; Phil (played by Bill Murray) then drives the car, and he has also been drinking, and as he drives, he realizes he can drive as recklessly as he wants because he's just going to start over repeating the same day as if nothing happened.
+Parents need to know that Groundhog Day is a 1993 comedy starring Bill Murray as a smug and selfish weatherman who must live through the same day over and over again until he learns the value of caring about others.
+Though on the whole a lighthearted comedy, this movie also deals with depression, and Phil undertakes a series of suicide attempts.
+Characters drink at bars, and in a scene in which three characters are shown getting drunk in a bowling alley, one of the characters attempts to drive a car while clearly drunk.
+Phil then drives the car, and he realizes he can drive as recklessly as he wants because he's just going to start over repeating the same day as if nothing happened.

 What's the story?

 Cranky TV broadcaster Phil (Bill Murray) and his crew are sent to tiny Punxsutawney, Pennsylvania, to capture the "thrills" of its annual Groundhog Day celebration.
 A snowstorm strands them there overnight, and when he wakes up the next morning, Phil soon realizes that something strange is going on: It's Groundhog Day again.
 As Phil repeatedly relives the tedium of the same day over and over, he gradually learns to treat people decently.
 He also falls for producer Rita (Andie MacDowell), working every angle to figure out how to seduce her.
 Each defeat means a little more information -- and gets him a little closer to winning her over the next time around.

 Is it any good?